HandongHCI/HandongHCI.github.io/Courses/HCI03.md

 ### 3. Home & Human Life

-See what computer-assisted services help people living conveniently.
+See what computer-assisted interactive services that could help people to live conveniently.
 Find how humans and computers interact with each other in daily life.

+Subtopics
+- A. Smart-Home Techs and HCI
+- B. Sports and Entertainment
+- C. Assistive Techs & HCI
+- D. Future Home Scenarios

 #### [Video Lectures]